Terms and Conditions: Master Service Agreement

 1.8.8.
 “Phone System” shall include the physical phone as well as the technology and programs deployed to utilize the hardware, such as VoIP or traditional landline.

 1.11.
 Location of Services.
-Unless otherwise agreed to, the services shall be provided or performed at Customer’s normal place of business.
-However, such requirement does not preclude Provider from offering remote services where practicable.
+Unless otherwise agreed to, the services shall be provided or performed at the Customer’s normal place of business.
+However, such a requirement does not preclude the Provider from offering remote services where practicable.

 II.
 DESCRIPTION OF SERVICES